The Accidental Therapist: From Media Madness to Holistic Healing – Interview with Angela Kearney

 Sometimes, the most profound journeys are the ones we never plan.
 Angela Kearney’s path to holistic healing was one of them.

 For nearly two decades, she built a career in magazine publishing and photojournalism, thriving in the high-pressure world of news and relentless deadlines.
-But the constant demands took their toll, leaving her exhausted and searching for something more.
+But the unyielding pressure took its toll, leaving her exhausted and searching for something more.

 Just as she began to reclaim a sense of balance, tragedy struck when her mother passed away unexpectedly.
 In the depths of her grief, Angela searched for meaning and clarity.

-Amid the uncertainty, two tiny kittens arrived, not just as companions but as sources of comfort, purpose, and the unexpected promise of healing.
+Amid the uncertainty, two tiny kittens arrived—not just as companions, but bringing comfort, purpose, and the unexpected promise of healing.

 Angela Kearney, Holistic Therapist for People and Pets